benmiller314/cdm2021spring/plans/lesson-10.md

 # Homework for next time:

 <div class="alert alert-danger">
-Important note: **No class on Tuesday, 2/23!
-It's a self-care day!** I'll be around <a href="../office">office hours</a> tomorrow and on Wednesday, but otherwise I'll see you next Thursday, 2/25.
+Important note: <strong>No class on Tuesday, 2/23!
+It's a self-care day!</strong> I'll be around <a href="../office">office hours</a> tomorrow and on Wednesday, but otherwise I'll see you next Thursday, 2/25.
 </div>

 * **Skim** the visual media [resources]({{site.github_url}}/resources) on the course site, and read/watch more deeply in anything that seems like it would help you, whether [advice]({{site.github_url}}/resources#visual) or [material to work with]({{site.github_url}}/resources#visuals).